mennetorelli/Plumberz/README.md

 # Wordcount with timeout
-This section contains the core of the research and is inspired by [the research conducted by Philippe and Luca](https://github.com/plumberz/plumberz.github.io), in which given a tumbling window of 5 seconds and an input stream of lines of text, returns at every closing of the window the HashMap containing the occurrences of each word.
+This section contains the core of the research and is inspired by [the research conducted by Philippe and Luca](https://github.com/plumberz/plumberz.github.io), in which,  given a tumbling window of 5 seconds and an input stream of lines of text, the wordcount program returns at every closing of the window the HashMap containing the occurrences of each word.

-In this case, we tried to adapt this concept to the client/server architecture described before, so that the server now to computes the occurrences of each word and deals with the time window at the same time.
+In this case, we tried to adapt this concept to the client/server architecture described before, so that the server computes the occurrences of each word and deals with the time window at the same time.

 ```haskell